exercism/rust/exercises/concept/assembly-line/.docs/introduction.md

 # Introduction

-## numbers
+## Numbers

-There are two different categories of numbers in Rust.
+There are two different categories of numbers in Rust: integers (which can be signed or unsigned) and floating-point numbers.

+## Integers

+- Integers: numbers with no digits behind the decimal separator (whole numbers).
+  Integer types can either store only positive numbers (unsigned) or store either positive and negative numbers (signed).
+  Examples are -6, 0, 1, 25, 976 and 500000.

+## Floating-Point Numbers

+- Floating-point numbers: numbers with zero or more digits behind the decimal separator.
+  Examples are -2.4, 0.1, 3.14, 16.984025 and 1024.0.

+## Naming numeric types

 The name of a numeric type consists of two parts:

-- A letter to specify whether it's a floating-point number (f), unsigned integer (u) or signed integer (i)
+- A letter to specify whether it's an unsigned integer (u), signed integer (i), or floating-point number (f).
 - A number to specify the type's size in bits.
 Larger types have a greater range between minimum and maximum values.
   For floating points it will also allow for more numbers behind the decimal separator.